restmad/jujuj/README.md

 Netframe is based on ActiveAndroid, Gson, universal image loader and volley, which supports TextView, SpinnerView, ImageView, CheckBox and AbsListView now.
 ##sample code

- In the sample code below, the activity does 3 things:
+ In the sample code below, the activity does 4 things:

 1. query from database
-2. if get nothing from database, load data from server and save
+2. if get nothing from database, load data from server
+3. insert data into database
-3. display data, image included on the view
+4. display data, image included on the view

 ```sh
 public class Demo3Activity extends Activity{